 “Clicker training is a positive training method based on rewarding an animal for good behaviour.
 Your pet learns to understand that the sound of the click means “that’s right” and that a food treat is coming.”

-You can find more information on this training method here.
+You can find more information on this training method with Blue Cross.
 This training is designed to help empower your pooch by allowing him to find ways of earning awards.
 Often, once a pet has figured out how the game works, they’ll begin to enjoy the game itself rather than simply its rewards.
 As well as empowering your pet and encouraging good behaviour, this training method is a great way of improving non-verbal communication with your dog (though you may add vocal signals later in training).

 While it is important that you improve your dog’s confidence and happiness, it’s also vital that you do not do this at the expense of his basic biological needs.
 Dogs are naturally active animals and need a healthy diet and aerobic exercise - preferably around 20-30 minutes of running exercise - every single day.

 Above all else, our aim is to make sure as many pets as possible get to be with their perfect families, and this includes reuniting wandering animals with their worried parents.
 Here are just a few of our recent success stories!